 Water Quality Advisory Committee

-The NHMRC Water Quality Advisory Committee provides expert advice to NHMRC on public health issues related to drinking water quality.
+NHMRC's Water Quality Advisory Committee (WQAC) provides expert advice to NHMRC on public health issues related to drinking water quality.
 The major role of WQAC is the rolling review of the ADWG.

-The NHMRC Disinfection By-Products Advisory Committee will provide expert advice to NHMRC on the evidence of a potential association between drinking water disinfection by-products and health effects.
+NHMRC’s Drinking Water Disinfection By-Products Advisory Committee (formerly known as the Disinfection By-Products Advisory Committee) will provide expert and scientific advice to NHMRC on the evidence of health effects from drinking water disinfection by-products (DBPs) and the management of DBPs in drinking water.

 Community Water Planner